| On the Making of Water

 Locus.
 Somehow you could hardly see the movement (dance)

+because it just went too fast.
+It was totally new.
 It is that strong first impression that the new solo was the beginning

 of a new phase in Trisha’s work that triggered in me the desire